 What’s more, Modern Astrophysics remains stuck in its metaphysical doubts and questions; on the one hand, its main theory is Einstein’s General Relativity; but on the other, it seems evident “vacuum” is not actually empty, and that it has mechanical properties.

 Furthermore, as a novel consequence of second element of the atractis causa –Merlin effect– in the Global Gravity Law, we will study possible additional eccentricity of planetary orbits with respect to classical and relativistic orbits.

 Throughout this book, we have mentioned on numerous occasions there are two types of electromagnetic energy and physical mass, depending on the transversal rotation they possess.

 In a three-dimensional Euclidean space –advocated by Global Physics–, there can only be two types of rotation in direction of propagation of a transversal wave.
 Consequently, electromagnetic energy can only be right-handed or left-handed.

 Similarly, given definition of physical mass in Global Mechanics, there will be two types of mass –matter and antimatter– formed by a confluence of right-handed and left-handed electromagnetic energy, respectively.
-Thus, normal mass in our galaxy configures matter and antimatter will have opposite spin.
+Thus, normal mass in our galaxy configures matter and antimatter will have opposite transversal torsion.

 As would be expected, the lifetime of antimatter on our planet is very short; it is very unstable because opposite electromagnetic tension is all over around.

-Maintaining particles of antimatter is a very costly process, as they need very strong electromagnetic fields of correct spin.
+Maintaining particles of antimatter is a very costly process, as they need very strong electromagnetic fields of correct transversal torsion.
 Theoretically, a proton of antimatter, if adequately isolated from normal matter, should be just as stable as a normal proton.